Truck-sharing IPO gets high on fumes

-MELBOURNE, June 23 (Reuters Breakingviews) - SoftBank (9984.T) and Tencent-backed 0700.HK Manbang (YMM.N) appears to have aced its stock market driving test read more .
+MELBOURNE (Reuters Breakingviews) - SoftBank and Tencent-backed [0700.HK] Manbang appears to have aced its stock market driving test.
 The Chinese truck-sharing firm’s shares ended their first day on the New York Stock Exchange 13% higher than where underwriters Morgan Stanley, CICC and Goldman Sachs priced the deal.
 That’s right in the sweet spot, giving investors a nice little boost without leaving the company’s executives feeling they sold on the cheap.

 Capital Calls - More concise insights on global finance: